OpenQuantumComputing/quantumreservoirpy/README.md

 ### `build_method`
-The Timeseries Layers takes has an argument `build_methods` which is a function of the format
+The Timeseries Layers takes as an argument `build_methods` which is a function of the format
 ```python
 def build_method(circuit, timestep):
     # Append operation to circuit for each timestep